 Leo-III comes with several configuration parameters that influence its proof search by applying different heuristics and/or restricting inferences.
 These parameters can be chosen manually by the user on start-up.
-Leo-III implements a naive time slicing approach of some of these strategies since last CASC.
+Leo-III implements a very naive time slicing approach in which at most three different parameter configurations are used, one after each other.
+In practice, this hardly ever happens and Leo-III will just run with its default parameter setting.

-Leo-III utilizes and instantiates the associated LeoPARD system platform [146] for higherorder (HO) deduction systems implemented in Scala (currently using Scala 2.13 and running on a JVM with Java 8).
+Leo-III utilizes and instantiates the associated LeoPARD system platform [149] for higher-order (HO) deduction systems implemented in Scala (currently using Scala 2.13 and running on a JVM with Java 8).
 The prover makes use of LeoPARD's data structures and implements its own reasoning logic on top.
 A hand-crafted parser is provided that supports all TPTP syntax dialects.
 It converts its produced concrete syntax tree to an internal TPTP AST data structure which is then transformed into polymorphically typed lambda terms.
-As of version 1.1, Leo-III supports all common TPTP dialects (CNF, FOF, TFF, THF) as well as its polymorphic variants [18] [41].
+As of version 1.1, Leo-III supports all common TPTP dialects (CNF, FOF, TFF, THF) as well as their polymorphic variants [19, 48].
+Since version 1.6.X (X i=0) Leo-III also accepts non-classical problem input represented in non-classical TPTP, see ...